 There are many employers who provide group life insurance as a free benefit to their employees.
 Also referred to as group term life insurance, all you are required to do is sign up for their benefit.
 Sometimes the enrollment is automatic, but you might be concerned and wondering if group term life is enough.

 Should you buy an additional life insurance policy outside of work?
+Will you be covered from a good company?
+Is their policy from one of the top 10 life insurance companies?
 You may feel that you’re set with the supplemental life insurance through an employer.
 We’re going to go over everything you need to know about group life insurance and explain why you might be at risk with only a group life plan.

 what is group term life insurance?

 Group term life insurance is a type of life insurance policy that an employer or company offers to their employees.
 In the majority of cases, the company will pay for all or a percentage of the group life insurance premium.

 Group term life insurance is a benefit and many employers and companies provide this benefit at no cost and a base coverage amount.
 In addition to the base amount, the company may also offer you the option to buy additional supplemental group life coverage with a payroll deduction.

 Group Term Life Insurance Advantages

 There are several advantages when buying a supplemental group term life insurance policy from your employer.

 For many employees, this is by far the number one advantage of a group life insurance policy?
 If you have any health condition or high risk situation that would result in being declined life insurance with a traditional policy — a group term life policy might be your only opportunity for coverage.
 If you can qualify for traditional coverage, your rate might be much higher than group coverage depending on the specifics of your health condition.